jan-kasi/Obsidian/uni-notes/PY1010 Mind and World/2 Mind-Body II.md

 For example, water bottles cannot be properly defined by a single type of physical form as there are many different types of water bottle; it can be described according to how it functions.

-According to functionalism, to be in a given mental state is to be in an internal state with the relevant functional role (cf. 'job description')
+According to functionalism, to be in a given mental state is to be in an internal state with the relevant functional role (cf. 'job description').

 The functional role of a mental state can be individualised in three components:
 1. The typical causes of the internal state